Multidisciplinary Academic Programs

 Global Health Studies

 The Global Health Studies program is designed for students interested in understanding and addressing pressing global health challenges.
-Although courses in global health are open to all undergraduates, students desiring greater depth in the field are encouraged to apply to become a Global Health Fellow (GHF).
-Fellows are typically selected in the fall of their sophomore year although, in exceptional cases, juniors may also be accepted.
-GHFs complete an interdisciplinary course of study that includes required and elective courses and fieldwork (e.g., internships with NGOs, or field-based research either with faculty or independently with faculty guidance).
-In the summer after junior year, GHFs conduct their own independent global health fieldwork, for which they receive support in the form of course work, designated funding, and mentorship from an assigned global health faculty adviser.
-During their senior year, GHFs are expected to incorporate their fieldwork and classroom experiences into their senior requirement and to develop a publication-worthy written product.
-Additional information can be found on the program’s website.
+Although courses in global health are open to all undergraduates, students desiring greater depth in the field are encouraged to apply to become a Global Health Scholar.
+Scholars are typically selected in the fall of their sophomore year although, in exceptional cases, juniors may also be accepted.
+Students in the program complete an interdisciplinary course of study that includes required and elective courses and fieldwork (e.g., internships with NGOs, or field-based research either with faculty or independently with faculty guidance).
+In the summer after junior year, Global Health Scholars conduct their own independent global health fieldwork, for which they receive support in the form of designated funding and mentorship from an assigned global health faculty adviser.
+During their senior year, students in the program are expected to incorporate their fieldwork and classroom experiences into their senior requirement and to develop a publication-worthy written product.
+For more information, see the program's website.

-The Human Rights program seeks to equip students with an academic foundation from which to engage meaningfully with human rights scholarship and practice.
+The Human Rights Studies program seeks to equip students with an academic foundation from which to engage meaningfully with human rights scholarship and practice.
 The program is based on an understanding that human rights constitutes a rich and interdisciplinary field of study, drawing on bodies of work in history, literature, economics, political science, philosophy, anthropology, law, and area studies.
 The program provides students with relevant analytical, conceptual, and practical skills; connects students to affiliated faculty and peers; supports student research projects and internship opportunities; and offers career guidance in the field.
-For more information see the Human Rights Program Website.
+Students interested in admission to the Human Rights Studies program must apply in the fall semester of their sophomore year.
+For more information, see the program's website.